Aminocd/slate/source/index.html.md

 ## List Private Currency Holding's Transactions

-This endpoint retrieves all issuances, transfers, micro currency orders and burnrate periods associated with a private currency holding, sorted by created_at date, from the oldest to the most recent
+This endpoint retrieves all issuances, transfers, micro currency orders and burnrate periods associated with a private currency holding, sorted by created_at date, the most recent to the oldest

 ```shell
 curl 'https://api.mycurrency.com/users/3/authorized_private_currency_holdings/9/pr_h_transactions' \